envato-archive/fake_aws/README.md

 A minimal implementation of AWS as a Rack app, for testing and development.

-This is still in the very early stages of development.

-So far there's only a tiny bit of S3 implemented, but it's well tested and designed to be easy to extend.
-Pull requests for more features are welcome.
+This is designed to pair nicely with [AWSRaw](https://github.com/envato/awsraw).

 ## Installation